Healthcare marketing and the rise of the active wellness consumer

 - Keep your eyes open for ways to extend the boundaries and ability of your organization to deliver on the physical, emotional and spiritual dimensions of wellness.

-- Explore ways to digitize your physical world to give patients the ability to expand their preventative health efforts (particularly for millennials who want solutions that emphasize simplicity, personalization and rapid response; whenever, however and wherever they choose).
+- Explore ways to integrate digital strategies into your physical world to give patients the ability to expand their preventative health efforts (particularly for millennials who want solutions that emphasize simplicity, personalization and rapid response; whenever, however and wherever they choose).

-- Think more broadly about your service line marketing efforts (how to enhance them to deliver more value and how to communicate them) to encompass the multiple dimensions of wellness, e.g. how can you uniquely bring about positive change by advising, facilitating, problem solving, educating, etc.
+- Think more broadly about your service line healthcare marketing efforts (how to enhance them to deliver more value and how to communicate them) to encompass the multiple dimensions of wellness.
+Consider how to uniquely bring about positive change by advising, facilitating, problem solving, educating, etc.

 - Continue to look outside the industry for inspiration about how to enhance patient experience and streamline operations (e.g. to hospitality, retail, air travel).
 Speaking of air travel, Tim Mapes, Delta’s SVP Marketing states “staying really close to customers and looking at how their needs are constantly evolving disallows any kind of respect for the status quo.”